Texas Highway Patrol Trooper Killed in Crash into Tree on Way to Call

 What to know

-• A Texas Highway Patrol trooper was killed Monday night while responding to an accident in San Jacinto County when his cruiser veered off the road, struck a tree and caught fire.
+• Texas Highway Patrol Trooper Jerry Adamick was killed Monday night when his cruiser veered off the road, struck a tree and caught fire while he was responding to a call in San Jacinto County.

 "As a retired Texas Ranger and former DPS Trooper, I honor this Trooper’s service and ultimate sacrifice in the line of duty," Montgomery County Sheriff Wesley Doolittle wrote in a social media post.
 "My thoughts and prayers are with his family, friends, and fellow Texas DPS Troopers during this difficult time."